Who can set up the environment?

 Rules can be assigned to users and groups.
-When a rules is applied to a group, it will take effect on users assigned to that group.
-For this reason, when first setting up, we recommend adding your rules to groups, so that you don't have to set up duplicate rules for your users.
+When a rule is applied to a group, it affects all users assigned to that group.
+For this reason, when first setting up, we recommend adding your rules to groups so that you don't have to set up duplicate rules for your users.

 Applying Rules affects the time it takes to perform searches and retrieve search results.
 The higher the number of Rules assigned and the more complex they are, the more the search performance is affected.